knative/eventing/docs/planning/bug_triage.md

     we should close the bug upon triaging.
 [Remember the goal](#Goal).
   - Bugs with priority/critical-urgent and priority/important-soon bugs should
     have an assigned owner who has acknowledged the ownership of the bug.
-  - TODO: Update these guidelines based on learning from triage meetings.
+  - These guidelines should be updated based on learnings from triage meetings.
     Triage team will own and update this document and WG lead will approve the changes.
 - In case of conflict, final decision will be taken by WG lead.
 - WG lead will periodically monitor bug count and trend to make sure we meet our [goal](#Goal).